confluentinc/ksql/docs/reference/server-configuration.md

 ## `ksql.query.pull.interpreter.enabled`

-**Per query:** no
+**Per query:** yes

 Controls whether pull queries use the interpreter or the code compiler as their expression evaluator.
-The code compiler is the default.
+The interpreter is the default.
 The code compiler is used for persistent and push queries, which are naturally longer-lived than pull queries.
 The overhead of compilation slows down pull queries significantly, so using an interpreter gives significant performance gains.
+This can be disabled per query if the code compiler is preferred.

 ## `ksql.variable.substitution.enable`